scilus/scilpy/docs/source/documentation/reconstruction/btensor_scripts.rst

     cp $HOME/.scilpy/btensor_testdata/* $in_dir/

 .. tip::
-    You may download the complete bash script to run the whole tutorial in one step `here </_static/bash/reconst/btensor_scripts.sh>`_.
+    You may download the complete bash script to run the whole tutorial in one step `⭳ here <../../_static/bash/reconst/btensor_scripts.sh>`_.

 1. Computing the frf
 ********************